What is breast cancer, metastatic or recurrent?

 What are the symptoms of metastatic or recurrent breast cancer?

-Symptoms of metastatic breast cancer will depend on the area affected.
-For example:
+Symptoms of metastatic breast cancer may include:

 • Discharge or bleeding from the nipple that occurs without squeezing the nipple.